-A fun app that I used last Fall and for a short period of the Winter was Carrot.
+A fun app that I used for a short period of the Winter was Carrot.
 This app gamified my productivity and rewarded me with praise when I accomplished lots and punished me with insults, when I fell behind.
 Of course, I wanted the accolades and not the missives from Carrot.
 I see that there is a Carrot exercise app, but I have not interest in that.
 I have since deleted Carrot, as it was not really an effective app for my use at work.

 My productivity changed drastically by my immersion with Todoist.
 At first I was using lightly; however, I started to increase my use as I got more busy with the demands of teaching, administrative work, and service.
 Where was Todoist, when I was a grad student?
 I have talked about productivity apps with my TS 300 students, and students in my office and I keep on referring them to Todoist.
 It is important that I note that I am a Type A person and enjoy apps of this nature.
 Todoist keeps me organized.